polly-code/polly-code.github.io/_posts/2024-09-14-quantization_of_neural_networks.md

 description: "How to reduce the space a network takes up."
 ---

-Neural network can take up a lot of space and parameters are usually stored in Floating Point 32 format.
+Neural networks can take up a lot of space and parameters are usually stored in Floating Point 32 format.
 For instance, there are Llama 3.1 7B, 40B and 405B models, where B stands for billions.
-Each FP32 parameter occupyes 32 bits, that is equal to 4 bytes.
+Each FP32 parameter occupies 32 bits, which is equal to 4 bytes.
 Thus, the three mentioned versions of LLMs would need 28 GB, 160 GB and 1'620 GB RAM, respectively.

 This is a lot of RAM and there are ways how to reduce the size (almost) without affecting the accuracy.
 But before starting casting models to different formats let's delve into the basics and see what are the formats available in Python.
 Let's list some of them that we discuss in this post in regard to AI models.